awsdocs/aws-doc-sdk-examples/dotnetv3/EC2/README.md

 # Amazon EC2 code examples for the SDK for .NET

 ## Overview
-The code examples in this section show how to use the AWS SDK for .NET with Elastic Compute Cloud (Amazon EC2) to manage custom metrics and alarms.
+The code examples in this section show how to use the AWS SDK for .NET with Amazon Elastic Compute Cloud (Amazon EC2) to manage custom metrics and alarms.

 Amazon EC2 is a web service that provides resizable computing capacity—literally, servers in Amazon's data centers—that you use to build and host your software systems.